IC and OOC

 If a character is already at 361 XP, all earned XP from monstering is banked for use with their next character

-Adventures provide a base value of 30XP, minus 10XP per character level under that adventure level and plus 5XP per character level over.
+Adventures provide a base value of 30XP, minus 10XP per character level over that adventure level and plus 5XP per character level under.

 Example: Anya and Ivan go on a fourth level adventure.
 Anya is a third level character and Ivan is a fifth level character.
 As a result of this Anya will earn 35XP from the adventure whilst Ivan will only earn 20XP.